Marijuana Myths and Cannabis Facts

 Cannabis Fact #4 – Cannabis dependence does exist, but it is not common.
 One study found that only 9% of those who try cannabis develop dependence compared to, for example, 24% of those who try heroin.
 Furthermore, marijuana dependence is much safer – the withdrawal effects are mild and similar in intensity to caffeine withdrawal.

 Most people don’t have any trouble stopping cannabis usage, if and when they need to.
 Recent research demonstrates that cannabis actually serves as an exit drug, not a gateway drug.
 One study of 350 medical cannabis users in California found 40% percent of the subjects used cannabis as a substitute for alcohol, 26% as a substitute for illicit drugs and 66% as a substitute for prescription drugs.
-Any time a person can replace a safer substance, like cannabis, for a more harmful substance, such as alcohol, it is a step in the right direction.
+Any time a person can replace a harmful substance, like alcohol, for a safer substance, such as cannabis, it is a step in the right direction.

 Marijuana Myth #5 – Marijuana makes people hungry and fat